 who were very active in sharing the content from the Barcelona fair.

 I have already spoken to many people about it, both attendees and those not present, and they have similar impressions.
 Unfortunately, the pandemic has picked up again and more restrictions are being introduced.
-I was curious to see how destinations had prepared for the new reality, whether they had presented suggestions at their stands as to how the technology could be used in future events.
+I was curious to see how destinations had prepared for the new reality, and whether they had presented suggestions at their stands as to how the technology could be used in future events.
 Unfortunately, there were not many such examples.

-For all my complaining about IBTM World in Barcelona, I have to admit that at least the organisers made some attempt to broadcast the fair.
+For all my complaints about IBTM World in Barcelona, I have to admit that at least the organisers made some attempt to broadcast the fair.
 I am really very unsatisfied with how the current technical possibilities are not used.
 All the more reason for me to believe that the organisers should not only follow the trends, but even set them themselves and inspire their own exhibitors to develop.
 I would really even be willing to pay for access to online platforms where you could watch the aforementioned talks, interact with other attendees, see each other, comment and ask questions.

 What will 2022 bring?
 We’ll see.